icopy-site/awesome-cn/docs/awesome/free-for-dev.md

 HTML Themes and UI Kits to create your applications faster!
   * [Web.Dev](https://web.dev/measure/) — This is a free tool that allows you to see the performance of your website and improve the SEO to get higher rank list in search engines.
   * [SmallDev.tools](https://smalldev.tools/) — A free tool for developers that allows you to Encode/Decode various formats, Minify HTML/CSS/Javascript, Beautify, Generate Fake/Testing real like dataset in JSON/CSV & multiple other formats and many more features.
 With a delightful interface.
+  * [UseCSV by Layercode](https://layercode.com/usecsv) — Add CSV and Excel import to your web app in minutes.
+Give your users an enjoyable and robust data import experience.
+Get Started for Free without any credit card details, and start integrating UseCSV today.
+You can create unlimited Importers and upload files up to 100Mb.